Free LinkedIn Post Preview Generator

 Audience label

-Keep the preview close to the post context you expect to use in LinkedIn.
+Choose the visibility label you expect to use in LinkedIn.

 Paste or write the post draft here.
 The preview on the right updates as you edit.

-Upload a preview image to see how a media post sits in the feed.
-JPG, PNG, GIF, and WebP work here.
+Upload an image to see how a media post sits in the feed.
+For URL cards, use LinkedIn Post Inspector instead.

 Characters